 I've been blessed with many texts, phone calls, and FB messages wishing me a happy birthday.
 I think I'm

-loved and I'm so happy and feel blessed.
+loved, and I'm so happy and feel blessed.

 The Coronavirus is creating a lot of havoc in our world.
 The entire world!
 It is scary and is affecting

 us socially, economically, physically, and emotionally.
 I'm appalled at the video I saw about three women fighting over toilet paper!
-I"m also appalled at the people price gouging- selling needed items at ridiculous prices.
+I"m also shocked at the people price gouging- selling needed items at ridiculous prices.
 We need to be compassionate

 people who support one another and work together to get through difficult times.
 We should not be profiting off the misery of others.